Data Acquisition System

 If the signal of interest contains high-voltage transients that could damage the computer, then the sensor signals should be electrically isolated from the computer for safety purposes.

 You can also use electrical isolation to make sure that the readings from the data acquisition hardware are not affected by differences in ground potentials.
-For example, when the hardware device and the sensor signal are each referenced to ground, problems occur if there is a potential difference between the two grounds.
-This difference can lead to a ground loop, which might lead to erroneous measurements.
+For example, when the hardware device and the sensor signal are each referenced to separate grounds, problems occur if there is a potential difference between the two grounds.
+This difference can lead to a ground loop, which might cause erroneous measurements.
 Using electrically isolated signal conditioning modules eliminates the ground loop and ensures that the signals are accurately represented.